 The upcoming enrollment window is for 2022 coverage.
 But you may still be able to enroll in coverage for the last part of 2021 if you experience a qualifying life event or if you’ve received unemployment compensation at any point in 2021.

 Which insurers offer coverage in the Georgia marketplace?

 As of 2021, there are six insurers that offer exchange plans in Georgia.
 Five additional insurers plan to join them for 2022: Friday Health Plans, Bright Health, Aetna, UnitedHealthcare, and Cigna (Aetna, UHC, and Cigna all participated in Georgia’s exchange previously, but left at the end of 2016).

-The following insurers offer plans in the Georgia exchange as of 2021, with plan availability varying from one location to another:
+The following insurers will offer plans in the Georgia exchange as of 2022, with plan availability varying from one location to another:

 - Ambetter from Peach State Health Plan (Centene)

 - Blue Cross Blue Shield Healthcare Plan of Georgia